llvm/llvm-project/llvm/docs/UndefinedBehavior.rst

 Poison Values
 -------------
-Poison values are a stronger from of deferred UB than undef.
+Poison values are a stronger form of deferred UB than undef.
 They still allow instructions to be executed speculatively, but they taint the whole expression DAG (with some exceptions), akin to floating point NaN values.